Here’s how one local referee keeps his cool when parents heckle

 “Excuse me,” Diachendt said sharply.
 “It doesn’t matter when he passes.”

-Diachendt is part of a growing number of SC referees who say some parents are taking their kids’ sporting events too seriously.
+Diachendt is part of a growing number of S.C. referees who say some parents are taking their kids’ sporting events too seriously.
 Sideline heckling is hurting both student athletes and youth sports in general, the referees add.

-A walk around soccer fields that day revealed several parenets taking jabs at referees, as well as their own children.
+A walk around soccer fields that day revealed several parents taking jabs at referees, as well as their own children.

 “That was a terrible call!” yelled one dad at a referee.